-A fee will charged for the debt solution appropriate to your circumstances.
+Whilst all our advice is free, should you enter into a debt solution with us, there will be a fee charged once your agreement is protected/approved.
 However, it will be paid from the agreed monthly contribution which you will pay whilst the solution is ongoing.

-An affordable monthly contribution is paid for the term of the Scottish Trust Deed.
-The Trust Deed proposal considered by creditors will include the amount of the agreed monthly contribution which will be assessed on the amount you can reasonably afford.
-It will be reviewed every six months.
+An affordable monthly contribution is paid for the term of your Scottish Trust Deed.
+The proposal considered by creditors will include the amount of the agreed monthly contribution which will be assessed on the amount you can reasonably afford.
+It will be reviewed every twelve months.
 This contribution covers the running costs of the Trust Deed.

 Trust Deed Fees, Costs & Contributions